org-mushroom-kingdom/ttn-workflows/README.md

 A repository that stores workflows and things surrounding them (scripts, etc) for the fake app "Toad Town News."
 Most of the workflows here should be reusable.

-1-3-26: At the time of writing, this only has one reusable workflow (TODO cqc) used as a supplement to the Medium article 'TODO ARTICLE NAME'.
+1-3-26: At the time of writing, this only has one reusable workflow changelog-quality-check.py used as a supplement to the Medium article 'TODO ARTICLE NAME'.
 However, it may store more reusable workflows for testing purposes or as additional supplmental material for future articles.

 # Workflows